Hanabi-Live/hanabi-live/docs/FEATURES.md

 * A note of "fixme" can be be written to indicate that the card needs to be given a "fix clue" at some point in the future.
 This will draw a special image on the card.
 * A note of "blank" can be written on a card to make it look like the deck back.
 * A note of "unclued" can be written to manually remove the border that normally appears around a card when it is touched by one or more clues.

+#### Adding Context to Special Notes

+* If you want to keep the behavior of a special note but write additional text on the note, place the special note in square brackets.
+This can also be used to stack multiple effects on top of each other.
+For example, the note "[f] [r1]" will mark a card as finessed and as a red 1.

 #### Note Shortcuts